-- (3) Ensure the National Park Management Plan is a partnership Plan for the place with partners and stakeholders owning the delivery plan for the place. - (4) Engage with constituent and surrounding councils and stakeholders through a programme of Chief Executive and Member meetings. - (5) Engage with bodies representative of different voices inside and outside of the National Park. - (6) Maximise our partnership approach to achieving more for the place through: - Strategic National Park Management Partnership Plan process and delivery - Operational delivery partnerships; - National NPA partnerships; - Sponsorship relationships; - Shared commissioning of evidence for Local Plans across the wider Peak District;

-- Sign up to agreed Statements of Common Ground on cross boundary planning policy issues - (7) Review our relationship management framework. - (8) Ensure appropriate due diligence, programme management and contractual processes are in place to support partnerships. - (9) Implement a programme of surveys and research so we can connect more to people and respond to feedback from people who use the National Park and our services. - (10) Consult and engage communities and stakeholders on the development of our policies and strategies. - (11) Consult and engage with people on specific actions that might affect them.
+- (3) Ensure the National Park Management Plan is a partnership Plan for the place with partners and stakeholders owning the delivery plan for the place. - (4) Engage with constituent and surrounding councils and stakeholders through a programme of Chief Executive and Member meetings. - (5) Engage with bodies representative of different voices inside and outside of the National Park. - (6) Maximise our partnership approach to achieving more for the place through: - Strategic National Park Management Partnership Plan process and delivery - Operational delivery partnerships; - National NPA partnerships; - · Sponsorship relationships; - Shared commissioning of evidence for Local Plans across the wider Peak District; - Sign up to agreed Statements of Common Ground on cross boundary planning policy issues - (7) Review our relationship management framework. - (8) Ensure appropriate due diligence, programme management and contractual processes are in place to support partnerships. - (9) Implement a programme of surveys and research so we can connect more to people and respond to feedback from people who use the National Park and our services. - (10) Consult and engage communities and stakeholders on the development of our policies and strategies. - (11) Consult and engage with people on specific actions that might affect them.

-- National Park Management Plan Delivery Plan; - National Park Management Plan Advisory group and annual report; - Programme of meetings between Chief Executive and other councils (both constituent authorities councils and the wider peak district authorities) sometimes including the Chair of the Authority and Leaders; - Programme of meetings between Chief Executive and other key stakeholders; - Local Access Forum; - Annual Parishes Day and regular meetings with the Peak Park Parishes Forum (PPPF); - Participation in meetings of combined authorities; - Engagement with Defra and other Government departments; - LEP Membership; - Appointments to Outside Bodies and supporting guidance; - National Park Authority draft internal communications plan; - Partnership working when preparing bids and delivering externally funded projects; - Examples of Partnerships such as Moors for the Future (Moorlife 2020), SW Peak Partnership, Generation Green Coalition and Service Level Agreements e.g. Derbyshire County Council for payroll services: - A range of studies delivered helping to shape Local Plan policies; - Partnership Policy and Protocol; - Due Diligence Panel and registers - Engagement with Heads of Planning Groups (e.g. Derbyshire, South Yorkshire, English National Parks) - Trails Steering Group - Trans Pennine Trail Partnership - Stanage Forum
+- National Park Management Plan Delivery Plan; - National Park Management Plan Advisory group and annual report; - Programme of meetings between Chief Executive and other councils (both constituent authorities councils and the wider peak district authorities) sometimes including the Chair of the Authority and Leaders: - Programme of meetings between Chief Executive and other key stakeholders; - Local Access Forum: - Annual Parishes Day and regular meetings with the Peak Park Parishes Forum (PPPF); - Participation in meetings of combined authorities; - Engagement by the CEO with the meetings of Derbyshire Chief Executives and of South Yorkshire Combined Authority Chief Executives - Engagement with Defra and other Government departments; - LEP Membership; - Engagement with Business Peak District, Nature Peak District and Visit Peak District; - Peak District Land Managers' Forum - Appointments to Outside Bodies and supporting guidance; - National Park Authority draft internal and external communications plans; - Partnership working when preparing bids and delivering externally funded projects; - Examples of Partnerships such as Moors for the Future (Moorlife 2020), South West Peak Landscape Partnership, Generation Green Coalition and Service Level Agreements e.g. Derbyshire County Council for payroll services; - The Farming in Protected Landscapes programme Local Assessment Panel including key stakeholder

+- organisation, farmer and land manager representatives;

+- A range of studies delivered helping to shape Local Plan policies;

+- Partnership Policy and Protocol;

+- Due Diligence Panel and registers

+- Engagement with Heads of Planning Groups (e.g. Derbyshire, South Yorkshire, English National Parks)

+- Trails Steering Group

+- Trans Pennine Trail Partnership

+- Stanage Forum